 The classic clogs come in at least 46 solid colors, but all of them retail for $49.99.

-3. The cheapest place to buy most types of Crocs is on Amazon.
+3. The best place to buy the cheapest Crocs is Amazon.

 Check out my pre-set filters, and shop Amazon Croc deals under $30 here.